elixir is primarily a package for working with what it calls

 is essentially a special way of storing a vector of multiple "expressions".

-does not use this type; see expr_list()
+elixir does not use this type; see expr_list() instead.

 Specifying expressions in elixir

-package functions starting with expr_
+The elixir package functions starting with expr_ work with expressions.

 These functions all accept a special (optional) syntax for specifying

-expressions which involves the symbols {}
+expressions which involves the symbols {}, ?, and ~, as well as the

 rlang injection operator, !! and